oracle-livelabs/oci/oci-apm-springboot/08-cleanup/cleanup.md

     ![Oracle Cloud, Cloud console](images/4-14-cleanup.png " ")

-3. Click the **Terminate All** button, when activated.
+3. Click the **Terminate All** button when activated.
 Termination of the resources begins.
 Once the message **Virtual Cloud Network termination complete** shows, click **Close**.
     ![Oracle Cloud, Cloud console](images/4-15-cleanup.png " ")

 ## **Task 5**: Remove the workshop directory

-1. Open Oracle Cloud shell, run the following commands to remove the files and the workshop directory.
+1. Open the Oracle Cloud shell, and run the following commands to remove the files and the workshop directory.

     ``` bash
     <copy>